Tony-Makdissy/internship_report_2024_autumn/notes_and_questions_for_later.md

 This where I throw all my question and notes to check when I have time for them.

+## Open source

+talk in the intro and genera context how all the tools  that I used are open source and free to use.
+As well as the refrences that I used for this report.

 ## Order of authors

 I want to mention my supervisors by alphabetical order, should I mention this fact?

+How should I differentiate between Ariel and the others?

 ## Affiliation and role